taydinadnan/spotlasTask/README.md

 1.This coding test has been designed to assess the coding ability of potential candidates for a Frontend Developer role at Spotlas.

-2.Once you have completed the test please upload your project on GitHub and email the link to wasil@spotlas.com as well as a screen recording demonstrating your solutions.

 • Implement the Feed Tab from the Spotlas App using the designs and endpoint provided in the Resources

 Requirements